bjeanes/dotfiles/README.md

 * Make `rake install` set up a loop that will always try to `git pull` the dot-files (if working directory is clean) so they are always up to date
 * Remove 'export' from variables that don't need them
 * Make current directory red in prompt if non-writeable (ala fish)
+* Fix shell $PATH.
+Intelligently build up from only existent directories and ensure no-duplicates

 Copyright (c) 2008-2011 Bodaniel Jeanes